The targeted consultation into the Weston Marsh substations 18th Nov - 19th Dec

-At Nopylons, we understand that creating a meaningful objection can be daunting, there are so many aspects to consider.
-So we have made it a little easier by creating a basic customisable objection template that will give you a head start.
+here at No-pylons, we understand that creating a meaningful objection can be daunting, there are so many aspects to consider.
+So we will a little easier by creating a basic customisable objection template that will give you a head start

 Our Facebook group has almost 4500 members just like you who are facing an uncertain future at the hands of National Grid.
 It is a great place to find and share up-to-date information and be a part of the campaign..